Connect with us

 While doing so, the president and DHS Secretary Alejandro Mayorkas continue to argue the border is closed.

-Within the past few days, groups of tens of thousands of foreign nationals arrived in the Rio Grande Valley and in other of Texas, overwhelming Border Patrol agents, officials said.
+Within the past few days, groups of tens of thousands of foreign nationals arrived in the Rio Grande Valley and in other areas of Texas, overwhelming Border Patrol agents, officials said.
 Abbott has already sent more than 10,000 Texas National Guard troops to the border as border communities continue to declare emergencies.

 “While the federal government has abdicated its duties, Republican governors stand ready to protect the U.S.-Mexico border and keep families safe,” the group of 24 governors said.

 “Texas Governor Greg Abbott has exemplified leadership at a critical time, leading the way with Operation Lone Star, and deploying the Texas Tactical Border Force to prevent illegal crossings and keep the border secure,” they said.
-“We the efforts to secure the border led by Governor Abbott.”
+“We support the efforts to secure the border led by Governor Abbott.”

 The governors pledging support in addition to Florida Gov. Ron DeSantis, who is deploying troops and resources in the next 24 hours, include those of Alabama, Alaska, Arkansas, Georgia, Idaho, Indiana, Iowa, Missouri, Mississippi, Montana, Nebraska, North Dakota, New Hampshire, Nevada, Ohio, Oklahoma, South Carolina, South Dakota, Tennessee, Utah, Virginia, West Virginia, and Wyoming.